itthisakp/image-collection-captioning/README.md

 # Image Collection Captioning

-This is the dataset for image collection caption which is extent from <a href="https://cocodataset.org/#home" target="_blank">MS-COCO</a> dataset.
-This dataset is part of the paper [1].
+This is the dataset for image collection caption, which is the extent of the <a href="https://cocodataset.org/#home" target="_blank">MS-COCO</a> dataset.
+This dataset is part of the paper.

 ## Dataset